 IV.
-AFTER HELLER, COURTS HAVE OVERWHELMINGLY UPHELD REASONABLE GUN REGULATIONS
+AFTER HELLER, COURTS HAVE OVERWHELMINGLY UPHELD REASONABLE GUN REGULATIONS LIKE THOSE ENDORSED IN HELLER

 Regardless of any methodological divisions among the lower courts, in a significant majority of post-Heller cases, courts have rejected Second Amendment challenges and upheld the laws or criminal convictions at issue.
-As noted, in the more than 1,230 cases tracked by Giffords Law Center, courts have rejected the Second Amendment claims 93% of the time.
-Below, we discuss specific types of gun safety laws and policies that courts have upheld over the last nine years.
+Below, we discuss specific gun safety laws and policies that courts have upheld over the last eleven years.